 The main focus of the debates was Part 1 – which established an authorisation and supervision regime for Master Trusts.
 There was limited discussion of Part 2 – which enabled restrictions to be applied to certain charges in occupational pension schemes.

-Master Trusts are pension schemes, set up by a provider such as an insurance company, for use by multiple, often unrelated, employers which are unrelated.
+Master Trusts are pension schemes, set up by a provider such as an insurance company, for multiple employers which are unrelated.

 To improve member protection, Pension Schemes Act 2017 provided for:

 The Government planned to implement the new regime from October 2018 (HL Deb 19 December 2016, c1489).
-However, to protect members of existing schemes, some provisions would take effect from October 2016.
-These related to requirements to notify TPR of key events and constraints on charges to be levied on members in the event of scheme failure (HC Deb 30 January 2017 c756).
+However, to protect members of existing schemes, some provisions took effect from October 2016 (when the Bill was introduced).
+These include requiring scheme trustees to notify TPR of certain events and restrictions on the charges member charges that can be imposed on members in the event of scheme failure (HC Deb 30 January 2017 c756).

 Other issues of debate included:

 Part 2 of the Act provided for regulations to over-ride contractual terms in occupational pension schemes where these conflict with the regulations.
-The intention is enable the implementation of policies to restrict certain pension scheme charges, i.e:
+The intention is enable the implementation of policies to restrict certain pension scheme charges in occupational pension schemes, i.e: